zVihugo/Ranmsonware-Encrypt/README.md

 new_file.write(decrypted_data)
 new_file.close()
 Disclaimer
-This code is for educational purposes only.
-Ransomware activities are illegal and unethical.
-Please use this knowledge responsibly and refrain from engaging in any malicious activities.
+This code is intended for educational purposes only.
+Engaging in ransomware activities is illegal and unethical.
+Please use this knowledge responsibly and refrain from any malicious activities.